petertam888/finance-portfolio-application/README.md

 - **Transaction Records**: Check your transaction history, including details like time, stock code, stock price, and shares.
 - **Add Transaction**: Record new transactions, such as stock purchases or deposits.
 - **Search and Filter**: Filter transaction records by stock code and time range to find specific transactions quickly.
+- **Monthly Portfolio Estimation**: Estimate your monthly investments in QQQ and TQQQ based on your total deposit.
+This feature helps you compare the potential profits if you invested all your funds in either QQQ or TQQQ.

 ## Technologies Used